-The results for patents in columns (1)-(4) of Table 9 show that both large and small firms reduce patenting in the years after Alice.
-These results are highly significant at the 1% level, and these findings confirm the large importance of the Alice decision to reduce the incentives to patent through its weakening of IP protection.
-The effect is also larger for large firms in columns (3) and (4) consistent with large firms getting more patents in general.
-The economic effect of the decision is large.
-Using the coefficients in column (3), We calculate that large (small) firms patenting decreases by 9.4% (13.4%) relative to the mean patenting rates with a one standard deviation in the treatment variable.
+The results for patents in columns (1)-(4) of Table 7 show that both large and small firms reduce patenting in the years after Alice.
+These results are highly significant at the 1% level, and these findings confirm the large importance of the Alice decision to reduce the incentives to patent through weaker IP protection.
+The economic effect is large.
+Using the coefficients in column (3) for our treatment variable scaled by the KPSS patent values, we calculate that large (small) firm patenting decreases by 9.4% (13.4%) relative to the mean with a one standard deviation shift in the treatment variable.
 We show these results graphically in Figures 3 and 4 for small and large firms, respectively, to test for pre-trends.
-The graphical evidence shows no evidence of pre-trends and shows that patents discretely shifted downwards in the years following Alice.
+The graphical evidence shows that patents discretely shifted downwards following Alice.